Why You Should Trek Everest Three Passes 2026 – Top Reasons

 The isolation and serenity of Sagarmatha National Park transform the Three Pass Trek into a very spiritual journey through one of the most visually serene areas on the planet.

-Holy Gokyo Lakes And Ngozumpa Glacier
+Holy Gokyo Lakes and Ngozumpa Glacier

 We know that the Everest 3 Pass is for nature lovers with many natural wonders thrown here and there, such as the Gokyo Lakes and the Ngozumpa Glacier, both with their innate charm and beauty.
 Located in the Gokyo Valley, these Gokyo Lakes are glacially formed turquoise pools that are of deep religious importance to the locals.
 These are among the highest-altitude freshwater lakes in the world, with Himalayan giants standing down below, offering beauty and tranquility in the view.